flycheck/flycheck/doc/user/quickstart.rst

  Quickstart
 ============

+This page gives a quick introduction into Flycheck and an overview of its most important features.
+Before you start here please make sure that Flycheck is :ref:`installed <flycheck-installation>`.

 Enable Flycheck
 ===============

-After :ref:`installing <flycheck-installation>` Flycheck add the following code to your :term:`init file` to permanently enable syntax checking with Flycheck:
+Now add the following code to your :term:`init file` to permanently enable syntax checking with Flycheck:

 .. code-block:: elisp